GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GMOSLS-DRTutorial/03_dithered_cmdline.rst

 Two lists for the biases
 ------------------------
 The science observations and the spectrophotometric standard observations were obtained using different regions-of-interest (ROI).
 So we will need two master biases, one "Full Frame" for the science and one "Central Spectrum" for the standard.

 We can use |dataselect| to select biases for each ROIs.

-Given the data that we have in the ``playdata`` directory, we can create our GMOS-S bias list using the tags and expression using the ROI settings.
+Given the data that we have in the ``playdata`` directory, we can create our GMOS-S bias list using the tags and an expression that uses the ROI settings.
 Remember, this will always depend on what you have in your raw data directory.
 For easier selection criteria, you might want to keep raw data from different programs in different directories.

 First, let's see which biases we have for in our raw data directory.

 ::